hamadmarri/cacule-cpu-scheduler/README.md

 and it is based on Highest Response Ratio Next (HRRN) policy.

 ## About Cachy Scheduler
-* All balancing code is removed.
+* All balancing code is removed except for idle CPU balancing.
 There is no periodic balancing, only idle CPU balancing is applied.
 Once a task is assigned to a CPU, it sticks with it until another CPUS got idle then this task might get pulled to new cpu.
 The reason of disabling periodic balancing is to utilize the CPU cache of tasks.
 * No grouping for tasks, `FAIR_GROUP_SCHED` must be disabled.